How Much Money Do Actors Make?

 SAG rates are based on the budget of the film, which projects must pay union actors.
 Every major film and television studio in Hollywood operates under a SAG-AFTRA contract, so those minimums apply; agents negotiate more for their clients if necessary.

 Actors start out at a day rate, and if they are needed for longer, the payment scheme is bumped up to a weekly rate, and then to a run-of-the-picture rate.
+The following rates are a result of the newly negotiated theatrical contract; they will increase by 4% in July 2024 and by another 3.5% in July 2025.

-Stand-ins: $219/day.
-Stand-in actors earn $219 a day.
+Stand-ins: $243/day.
+Stand-in and photo-double actors earn $243 a day.

 Generally, the smaller the role and the earlier you are in your career, the smaller the paycheck.
 For example, Brad Pitt made just $6,000 in the 1991 film “Thelma & Louise,” his first major role.
-Fast forward to 2019, Pitt was paid $10 million for “Once Upon a Time in… Hollywood.”
+Fast-forward to 2019, Pitt was paid $10 million for “Once Upon a Time in… Hollywood.”
 The lesson: There’s no shame in starting small.

 How much do actors make on a television show?

 An actor’s pay on a television show depends on how many episodes they are contracted for.
+The following rates will also increase by 4% in July 2024 and 3.5% in July 2025.

 Wages vary depending on what agents are able to negotiate and the actor’s influence on the show.
 For example, the cast of “The Big Bang Theory” were mostly unknown when they started out on the long-running CBS comedy.
-As their characters became more beloved, the cast became integral to the show’s success, and their salaries adjusted accordingly.
+As their characters became more beloved, the cast became integral to the show’s success and their salaries adjusted accordingly.
 Jim Parsons made a total of $60,000 for Season 1 of “The Big Bang Theory.”
 By Season 12, he was making $1 million per episode.

 How much do theater actors make?

-Actors performing on stagePavel L Photo and Video/Shutterstock
+Pavel L Photo and Video/Shutterstock

 The salary for a theater actor varies depending on how long a show has been running, which can be anywhere from a few weeks to a month to years.

 Like screen actors, theater actors have their own union, Actors’ Equity Association, which dictates the minimum salary its members must be paid.
 Every major professional theater in the U.S., including Broadway and Broadway tours, operate under an Equity contract.
 Theater actors are paid on a weekly basis.
+The following rates will increase 2.5% in July 2024, 3% in June 2025, and 4% in June 2026.

 Broadway performers: $2,439/week.
 On Broadway, under the production contract, the minimum weekly salary for an actor is $2,439 a week; pay increases are also available depending on the requirements of the role.
 A chorus member who also plays an individual role gets paid at least $25 above the weekly minimum, for example.
 If you are understudying a principal role, you get a small weekly pay bump of at least $60.
 If you are a dance captain, you get paid an additional $464.60 a week.
 Actors also get a bonus if they are with a show for more than a year, usually around $2,600.
 There’s also a small bump if the production recoups its costs and starts turning a profit (that amount varies).